tamato/achaea_mudlet/occultist/tarot.md

 there are no adventurers in that location at the time.
 SNIFF HERMIT will tell you the name of the location at which the hermit was activated.

+- TODO: Can Hermit be used off eq?
+- TODO: can Istria be used when off balance?

 -------------------------------------------------------------------------------